wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 D4: BURP!!!!

-D1: So, you think you can outwit The Dames with your silly little Wasbinator do you?
+Florence: So, you think you can outwit The Dames with your silly little Wasbinator do you?

-D2: You cannot defeat the mighty Dame species, we are invincible.
+Beatrice: You cannot defeat the mighty Dame species, we are invincible.

 D3: But we need to know how you created such a large power surge.
 We will steal this technology and become even more invincible.

 Ken: strictly speaking, I don't think you can become MORE invincible.
 You see it's from the Latin, invincibilis which means... _he is interrupted_

-D1: Quiet.
+Florence: Quiet.
 You will explain your amplification system.

-D2: Or we will MAKE you
+Beatrice: Or we will MAKE you

 Bearass _from off stage_ Don't tell him Ken, if they get their hands on the Wasbinator, then heaven help us.